Birmingham Reads: A City-Wide Read Kickoff Event

 Join us at the Birmingham Civil Rights Institute as we kick off the citywide read of South to America: A Journey Below the Mason-Dixon to Understand the Soul of a Nation by Imani Perry.

-The PEN America Birmingham Chapter‘s Birmingham Reads program is delighted to invite you to its interactive, in-person kickoff event to celebrate Birmingham-native Imani Perry’s evocative mediation on the America South.
+The PEN America Birmingham Chapter‘s Birmingham Reads program is delighted to invite you to its interactive, in-person kickoff event to celebrate Birmingham native Imani Perry’s evocative mediation on the America South.

-This event is the first in a series of forthcoming events within the Birmingham Reads Project, a citywide literary event dedicated to engaging and uniting Birmingham community members in reading one book of fiction or nonfiction in one given year and then discussing it in book groups and at events throughout the city.
+This event is the first in a series of forthcoming events within the Birmingham Reads Project, a citywide literary initiative dedicated to engaging and uniting Birmingham community members in reading one book of fiction or nonfiction in one given year and then discussing it in book groups and at events throughout the city.
 This year’s selection, South to America, is a sprawling and ambitious book that brings together the perspective of a distinguished historian and the personal narrative of a native-born southerner to better understand the beauty, tragedy, and soul of this country.

 Aligning with the content and theme of the book, the kickoff event will feature poetry readings by Ashley M. Jones, Alina Stefanescu, and Keimaya Downey.
 African drumming and dance will be presented by Sahi On Ko Djony, and the Ursula Smith Dance Company will lead a book-inspired dancing workshop for all attendees.
-This event is a celebration of the rich and diverse culture created by Black and Southern people, which built American life as we know it.
+This event is a celebration of the rich and diverse culture created by Black and southern people, which built American life as we know it.

 Please note: You don’t have to have read South to America to enjoy this dynamic and interactive event.